 The first person who is recognized to have developed a form of Cognitive Behavioral Therapy (CBT) is the therapist Albert Ellis who applied both the principles of cognitive psychology and behavioral psychology to his own brand of therapy, Rational Emotive Behavioral Therapy.
 Ellis, like many other researchers and psychotherapists, had become dissatisfied with the Freudian school of psychotherapy and sought to combine the effectiveness of behavioral approaches with changing an individual’s mental state.

-Types of Cognitive Behavioral Therapy (CBT)
+What Are the Types of Cognitive Behavioral Therapy (CBT)?

 Cognitive Behavioral Therapy is not just one type of therapy with one specific application; it is now an umbrella term to describe numerous approaches that operate on the same basic principles.
 The general principles of all CBT therapies are quite simple: